“Damn that rotten toothed bastard!” Ürbon cried out into the still sea air. “Two weeks we’ve been sailing, with no sight of land or ship!”

 They stood there simply staring at Ürbon as if waiting for something.
 But the Jödmun’s patience had grown thin, and he didn’t have time to stand around all day.
 Judging from the language of the hieroglyphs earlier on, he was sure these creatures would speak some sort of Gataran, and he knew a bit of the language himself.

 “What?” Ürbon said to the crowd of curious reptiles, who jumped back in surprise.
 Only the three larger ones held their gaze, though their eyes seemed to light up in excitement.

 “At last, he has come!” one of them answered, raising its spindly arms. Ürbon knelt to be level with the old wrinkled reptile; clearly it was not in its right mind.

-Ürbon tried to comment that he was certainly not interested in anything but getting out of these caves, but it was of no use; the frail elder kept to its long and drawn out speech.
+Ürbon tried to comment that he was definitely not interested in anything but getting out of these caves, but it was of no use; the frail elder kept to its long and drawn out speech.

 After a long walk through the winding caves, they made it to the surface.
 The sky was brightening as dawn broke; the air was filled with the sounds of the lush and humid forest.
-Indeed, it almost felt like they were in a jungle. Ürbon looked at the awe-struck Geck'tek, frantically moving to a fro, observing everything from the trees to the grass.
-Its stupefied gaze up looking up at the sky covered in hues of purple and blue.
+It almost felt like they were in a jungle. Ürbon looked at the awe-struck Geck'tek, frantically moving to a fro, observing everything from the trees to the grass.
+Its stupefied gaze looking up at the sky covered in hues of purple and blue.

 Ürbon stomped past the reptile; he didn’t have time for this…